 At the individual stock level (i.e., not including units in investment funds, derivative instruments and sight deposits or deposits at notice), the investment fund exclusively invests in securities and/or money market instruments whose issuers have been classified as sustainable on the basis of ESG (environmental, social, governance) criteria.
-At least 51 % of the fund assets are invested in euro-denominated corporate bonds.
+The investment fund invests at least 51 % of the fund assets in the form of directly purchased individual securities, i.e. which are not held indirectly through investment funds or derivatives in bonds and/or money market instruments.
+Six months or less prior to the end of its term, the investment fund may also invest mainly in sight deposits and deposits at notice with terms not exceeding 12 months.